gyomGit/dbTextEditorGitHub/README.md

 This way you do not need to install Maven on your computer.
 Install [M2Eclipse](https://www.eclipse.org/m2e/) abbreviated as m2e, a set of Eclipse plug-ins that integrate Maven into Eclipse.
-Right-click on the org.example.hellomaven.parent in the package explorer and select Run As | Maven build… and in the appearing dialog specify "clean verify" as the goals.
+After imported the dbTextEditorGitHub-master as a project, right-click on the dbTextEditorGitHub-master in the package explorer and select Run As | Maven build… and in the appearing dialog specify "clean verify" as the goals.
 The goal clean will instruct Maven to perform a clean build, thus, all the existing generated artifacts will be removed before building, for example, all Java class files will be removed before compiling.
 The goal verify will instruct